therealdamt/JedisAPI/README.md

 ```

 ### Credits
-Some of this project was inspired by an [old project](https://github.com/NotNV6/JedisAPI) of NoSequel / NV6
+Some of this project was inspired by an [old project](https://github.com/NotNV6/JedisAPI) created by NoSequel / NV6

 * [Telegram](https://t.me/therealdamt)
 * [Website](https://damt.xyz)